Steve Barber: Major League career

+Ironically, Belanger would go on to replace Aparicio at shortstop for the Orioles, and become one of the top fielders in baseball history.
+When asked if he felt bad about the result, Barber said, "'no, I should have got beat 10–1. ...
+There's no problem pitching a no-hitter ... if you walk everyone who can hit you.'"

 Barber spent the rest of his career plagued by elbow troubles.
 The Orioles traded him to the New York Yankees on July 4, 1967, for players to be named later, Ray Barker and cash.
 Later that year, on December 15, the Yankees sent minor-leaguers Chet Trail and Daniel Brady to the Orioles to complete the trade.

 Barber was selected by the Seattle Pilots in the 1968 Major League Baseball expansion draft when the Yankees left him unprotected.
 Plagued by a sore arm, he worked in 25 games (16 starts) for the 1969 Pilots, going 4–7 with a 4.80 ERA.
 He was released just before the 1970 season, but played that year for the Chicago Cubs, and then for the Atlanta Braves, pitching almost exclusively in relief.

 He remained with the Braves until they released him in May 1972, then joined the California Angels, where he remained until the end of the 1973 season.
 Barber was involved in a nine-player transaction when he was sent along with Clyde Wright, Ken Berry, Art Kusnyer and cash from the Angels to the Milwaukee Brewers for Ellie Rodríguez, Ollie Brown, Joe Lahoud, Skip Lockwood and Gary Ryerson on October 23, 1973.
 After being released by the Brewers during spring training, he later appeared in 13 games for the San Francisco Giants in the middle of the 1974 season.
 In August, he signed with the St. Louis Cardinals, but never pitched for the team.

 In 466 MLB games pitched, including 272 as a starter, Barber posted a 121–106 won–lost mark and a 3.36 earned run average.
 He registered 59 complete games and 21 shutouts.
 He also had 14 saves as a relief pitcher.
 He allowed 1,818 hits and 950 bases on balls in 1,999 innings pitched, with 1,309 strikeouts.

 Later years and death

 Barber and his wife moved to the Las Vegas area in 1978.
 He was employed as a driver for the Clark County School District, providing transportation for children with disabilities from 1992 to 2006.
-Barber died of pneumonia in Henderson, Nevada on February 4, 2007.
+Barber died of pneumonia in Henderson, Nevada, on February 4, 2007.